Gion is Kyoto's most famous historic district and the place most people think of when they say "old Japan".

-View the range of hotels in Gion
+View our range of hotels in Gion

-What geisha are and where to meet them in Kyoto are described in more detail in the What to do chapter.
+What geisha actually are and where to meet them in Kyoto are described in more detail in the What to do chapter.

 Two areas of Gion